-I feel very privileged to be the Director of the British Council and excited to be working here at such an interesting time for UK-Burma relations.
+I feel very privileged to be the Director of the British Council and excited to be working here at such an interesting time for UK-Myanmar relations.

-As Burma starts a new chapter in its history there are great opportunities for both our countries to work together.
-The British Council and the UK have been long standing friends of Burma over 70 years and we look forward to further strengthening those ties.
-Through our offices in Yangon and Mandalay and our Millennium Centres around the country we deliver activity across Burma.
+As Myanmar starts a new chapter in its history there are great opportunities for both our countries to work together.
+The British Council and the UK have been long standing friends of Myanmar over 70 years and we look forward to further strengthening those ties.
+Through our offices in Yangon and Mandalay and our Millennium Centres around the country we deliver activity across Myanmar.
 You can also connect with us through our Facebook page and Myanmar Network.

 Director Myanmar, British Council